-Sarah, Henry, and Kate weren’t sold so easily.
+Initially, everyone else in my group was not sold so easily on the Robot Restaurant.
+This was “back in the day” before it was plastered all over commercials, television specials, etc. At that time, it was just another show several flights down below a building a random Shinjuku alley.
+(What could go wrong?!)
 They were all a bit apprehensive, wondering what kind of nefarious place I was trying to convince them to visit.
 In their defense, the videos I showed them did have a lot of scantily-clad women and not much else.

 I didn’t want to watch a ton on YouTube (I had made my mind up that I wanted to go upon hearing a description of the restaurant) as I didn’t want to spoil the show, but what I did see didn’t make a whole lot of sense.
 The videos were mostly incoherent, save for a lot of movement, drums, dancers, and occasional “robots” and “animals.”
 After much persuasion, they were on board, ready for the greatest experience of their lives.

-Anyway, we received a pamphlet with the tickets, and it promised greatness.
+We received a pamphlet with the tickets, and it promised greatness.
 According to it, there were “no rules,” and you could get on stage with the dancers and touch the robots.
 Cool.
 We spent the rest of that day physically and mentally preparing for the Robot Restaurant.
 Shinjuku is an interesting place.
 Business by day, party by night.
 Well, in different parts, but same idea.
-The Robot Restaurant was located in what’s probably best described as the “neon district” of Shinjuku, and was about a 30 minute walk from the Park Hyatt Tokyo.
-All around the Robot Restaurant were the types of seedy things you might expect to find in parts of Vegas or New Orleans, except with a Japanese twist.

 My only intoxication was the surreal happenings all around me, and I’m fairly sure that doesn’t count.
 After being herded downstairs through narrow hallways into an area that surely would have been our grave had there been any sort of fire, we were given boxes of food.